vikramelango/aws-dc-summit-run313/README.md

 # Workshop Setup - AWS Account & GitHub Account

 Follow the instructions given by the workshop administrators on how to log in to the AWS account provided for this workshop.
 Do NOT use your personal or business account to run this workshop, as the required pre-built resources will not be available.
-Read through all steps below and watch the quick video before continuing.

 * Step 0: Event Engine AWS Account access
 * Step 1 : Github Account